mlcommons/ck/docs/taskforce.md

 across diverse and rapidly evolving software, hardware, models and data from different vendors in a unified, collaborative, automated and reproducible way using the common CM language.

-We are also organizing [reproducibility and optimization challenges](https://access.cknowledge.org/playground/?action=challenges) powered by the common CM language and CK playground to reproduce results from research papers and MLPerf submissions, optimize them in terms of  performance, power consumption, accuracy, size, costs and other metrics, and validate them in the real-world applications.
+We are also organizing [reproducibility, replicability and optimization challenges](https://access.cknowledge.org/playground/?action=challenges) powered by the common CM language and CK playground to reproduce results from research papers and MLPerf submissions, optimize them in terms of  performance, power consumption, accuracy, size, costs and other metrics, and validate them in the real-world applications.